Small Environmental Grant Scheme

 When do I know about my application?

 - The Trustees meet four times a year to decide on applications.
 If you apply in December, you find out in February.
 If you apply in March, you’ll hear in May.
 If you apply in June, you’ll hear in August.
 If you apply in September, you’ll hear in November.
 See the Dates for applying page for dates.
 We can’t fund retrospectively so make sure you get the dates right.

 How do I find out about the success of my application?

 - You will get sent an email.
 It is sent to the email address that was used in your on-line application.
 The Executive Director cannot provide feedback, particularly as to why you weren’t funded.
-This is to protect staff.

 Who gets the larger funding?